aiqm/torchani/README.md

 See also [PyTorch's official site](https://pytorch.org/get-started/locally/) for instructions of installing latest preview version of PyTorch.

-Please install nightly PyTorch through `pip install` instead of `conda install`.
-If your PyTorch is installed through `conda install`, then `pip` would mistakenly recognize the package name as `torch` instead of `torch-nightly`, which would cause dependency issue when installing TorchANI.

 To run the tests and examples, you must manually download a data package

 ```bash